 - Could increase service reliability for client and cloud

 - New revenue generating opportunities across the ecosystem

 - Wider total addressable market of qualified client devices for content and application makers

 Tomorrow’s CORA approaches are in a discovery and proposal phase.
-While today’s cloud streaming and distribution services could be developed independently, the vision of CORA 2.0 requires a collaborative ecosystem that includes client devices, cloud, broadband connectivity, tools, and standards.
+While current cloud streaming and distribution services can be developed independently, the vision of CORA 2.0 requires a collaborative ecosystem that includes client devices, cloud, broadband connectivity, tools, and standards.

 - Compatibility between cloud service providers and client devices